hackaru-app/hackaru/README.md

 - [PWA](https://developers.google.com/web/progressive-web-apps/) support.
 You can use on iOS and Android.
 - OAuth 2.0 provider support.
-- Open Source.
+- Open source.
 You can build on your server.

 ## How to use?
 You can use Hackaru on the official website.
 It's free.
 - https://www.hackaru.app

 ## Use Docker
-You can try Hackaru on your local using [docker-compose](https://docs.docker.com/compose/install).
+You can try Hackaru on your local in development mode using [docker-compose](https://docs.docker.com/compose/install).
 Run below commands and access http://localhost:3333.

 ```